S&W M&P Shield or Shield EZ 9mm Pistol Disassembly, Cleaning, Lubrication and Reassembly

 - Hoppes Boresnake or equivalent (this will save you time and effort)

-- Rod and patches (if you do not have a Boresnake)
+- Rod and Patches Style Cleaning Kit (if you do not have a Boresnake)

 - Small screwdriver